Hypermagnesemia

 DiagnosisTop

-The diagnosis of hypermagnesemia is based on measurement of serum [Mg2+] (>1.2 mmol/L).
+The diagnosis of hypermagnesemia is based on the measurement of serum [Mg2+] (>1.2 mmol/L).
 In all patients measure serum levels of other ions and creatinine.

 TreatmentTop